datahub-project/datahub/docs/tools/tutorials/references/prepare-datahub.md

 ```shell
 datahub docker quickstart
 ```
-After logging in with the default credential(`username: datahub / password: datahub`), you can see Datahub ready for you.
+After logging in with the default credential(`username: datahub / password: datahub`), you can see DataHub ready for you.

 ![datahub-main-ui](../../../imgs/tutorials/datahub-main-ui.png)